 - Submit your transfer request during the May request window so we can start to process it and do everything we can to grant your request.

-Online In-District Transfer forms will be accepted beginning Monday, May 3.
-Hard copies are available by calling 360.279.5000.
-Priority consideration will be given to requests received by Friday, June 4.
+For the 2022-2023 school year, online In-District Transfer forms will be accepted beginning Monday, May 2.
+Priority consideration will be given to requests received by Friday, June 3.
 Please note, it is not first-come, first-served.

 District Attendance Area Transfers | Policy No. 3131